 - Help Educate & Leadership Program (HELP), Claremont, CA. HELP provides students from underserved communities with mentors and tutoring services.
 In the wake of the COVID-19 virus, they seeking remote pro bono support in taking their program virtual.
 Check out their open Taproot Plus projects in Google Ads, SEO, and website development.

 Arts & Culture

 - Arts Greensboro, Greensboro, NC.
 With countless events and performances cancelled due to the need for social distancing, creative professionals are struggling.
-Donate to Arts Greensboro’s emergency fund to provide visual artists, musicians, actors, and dancers with much needed financial support during this challenging time.
+Arts Greensboro provides visual artists, musicians, actors, and dancers with much needed financial support during this challenging time.

 - The Music & Culture Coalition of New Orleans, New Orleans, LA.
 MCCNO is committed to helping all members of the cultural community access the relief they need, especially in times where musicians, street performers, artists, and other culture bearers are unable to work.
 Donate to MCCNO’s COVID-19 relief fund.